Automattic/jetpack/readme.txt

 * Connection: fix communication between Jetpack sites and WordPress.com for some sites hosted on non-standard ports.
 * Connection management: fix issue that prevented the Connection transfer banner from appearing in some situations.
+* Feature Hints: disable when plugins cannot be installed on site.
 * Image CDN: avoid blurry images when using Jetpack's Image CDN alongside other image-focussed blocks.
 * SEO Tools: do not display any HTML tags in title meta tags.
 * Sharing: improve accessibility of the sharing buttons by updating the buttons' color.